SpaceHorse500/Fjord/README.md

 # FJORD 🇳🇴
 **Norwegian Vocabulary Middleware → JSON + Anki Deck Generator**

-Project Fjord is a lightweight automation tool designed to convert Norwegian word lists into structured JSON and Anki flashcards.
-Acting as middleware, it streamlines the process of generating vocabulary decks with translations, conjugations, and audio — ready for direct import into Anki.
+**Project Fjord** is a lightweight automation tool designed to convert Norwegian word lists into structured JSON and Anki flashcards.
+Acting as middleware, it streamlines the process of generating vocabulary decks with translations, conjugations, definitions, and audio — ready for direct import into Anki.

-> ⚡ **Note:** The current version focuses on translations.
-Definition fetching (via NAOB) is unreliable and under consideration for removal or replacement.
+> ⚡ **Note:** Definitions are fetched from **Ordbokene.no** with structured meanings and examples.
+Translation and conjugation settings are configurable via `config.json`.

 ---